- Step 1: The K-1 Petition

 Upon receipt of the Packet 3, the Consulate will complete additional security checks (“clearance procedures”) through databases that use biographic information (e.g., name, date of birth) and biometric information (e.g., facial recognition) as identifiers.

 Once your visa is approved, the U.S. Consulate will return your visaed passport to you at your chosen location.
-The passport is usually returned about 1 week after the Consulate approves your application.
-You have a number of passport return options to choose from:
+The passport is usually returned about 1 week after the Consulate approves your application, although delays are possible.

 You may change your preferred document delivery address until midnight on the day of your interview appointment.